britram/taps-transports/draft-ietf-taps-transports.md

 DCCP service is unicast-only.

-DCCP supports negotiation of the congestion control profile, to provide plug- and-play congestion control mechanisms.
+It supports negotiation of the congestion control profile, to provide plug- and-play congestion control mechanisms.
 Examples of specified profiles include "TCP-like" {{RFC4341}}, "TCP-friendly" {{RFC4342}}, and "TCP-friendly for small packets" {{RFC5622}}.
+Additional mechanisms are recorded in an IANA registry.

 DCCP uses a Connect packet to initiate a session, and permits half-connections that allow each client to choose the features it wishes to support.